ixaxaar/monoid.space/Types/relations.lagda.md

 R A ℓ = REL A A ℓ
 ```

-The first definition being easier for our purposes here, we proceed that.
+The first definition being easier for our purposes here, we proceed with that.

-A reflexive relation is one where $ x \bullet y = y \bullet x $ :
+A reflexive relation is one where $x \bullet y = y \bullet x$:

 ![refl](refl.png)